apify/apify-sdk-python/docs/04-upgrading/upgrading_to_v2.md

 ---
-id: upgrading-to-v20
+id: upgrading-to-v2
-title: Upgrading to v2.0
+title: Upgrading to v2
 ---

 This page summarizes most of the breaking changes between Apify Python SDK v1.x and v2.0.

+## Python version support

+Support for Python 3.8 has been dropped.
+The Apify Python SDK v2.x now requires Python 3.9 or later.
+Make sure your environment is running a compatible version before upgrading.

 ## Storages